simolus3/drift/docs/docs/schema.md

 ## Optional Columns

-By default, all columns are required.
+By default, all columns are required and must contain a value.
 If you want a column to be nullable use the `nullable()` method.
 This will make the column optional and allow it to be set to `null`.

 {{ load_snippet('optional_columns','lib/snippets/schema.dart.excerpt.json') }}